dogweather/forkful/content/en/arduino/files-and-io/reading-command-line-arguments.md

   \ when you start it from a terminal or command prompt.
 Programmers use arguments\u2026"
 lastmod: '2024-03-13T22:45:00.334856-06:00'
 model: gpt-4-1106-preview
-summary: "Reading command line arguments means grabbing the data passed to a program\
-  \ when you start it from a terminal or command prompt.
-Programmers use arguments\u2026"
+summary: Reading command line arguments means grabbing the data passed to a program when you start it from a terminal or command prompt.
 title: Reading command line arguments
 weight: 23
 ---